Adelin04/E-commerce.React.Client/README.md

  "E-commerce" as the name implies is an online store.

 Tech stack used:
-- .Net 7 for the backend
+- .Net 6 for the backend
      - User authorization and authentication
      - RESTful API
 - ReacJS for the frontend
 - Redux-Toolkit
-- MySql for the database
+- PostgreSql for the database
 - AWS S3 to serve images

 # Endpoints backend